airbrake/airbrake-cli/README.md

 ## Authentication

-### Log in with Username and Password
+### Login command

+*_Note:_ the `login` command requires username and password and does not support two-factor authentication.
+For alternative authentication methods (eg: in cases where GitHub logins, SSO, or two-factor authentication are used), please use the [`config` command](#config-command) or [global flags](#global-flags).*

-Log in to Airbrake by issuing the following command:
+Log in with the Airbrake CLI by issuing the following command:

 ```
 airbrake login